arkworks-rs/algebra/README.md

     <a href="https://discord.gg/UNtS7QXyPk"><img src="https://img.shields.io/discord/908465643727253524?label=Discord&logo=discord"></a>
 </p>

-The arkworks ecosystem consist of Rust libraries for designing and working with *zero knowledge succinct non-interactive arguments (zkSNARKs)*.
+The arkworks ecosystem consists of Rust libraries for designing and working with *zero knowledge succinct non-interactive arguments (zkSNARKs)*.
 This repository contains efficient implementations of the key algebraic components underlying zkSNARKs: finite fields, elliptic curves, and polynomials.

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).